How much time are you focusing on Instagram for your business?

-That same sentiment goes for partnership with brands as well.
+That same sentiment goes for partnerships with brands as well.
 If you join together with another brand for a giveaway or cross-promotion, it can do wonders to build your numbers.
-The key is to find another business that complements, but does not compete, with your own.
+The key is to find another business that complements but does not compete with your own.
 But once you find one, a few Instagram posts a week on both of your accounts could connect you with new clients on both sides!
 And a joint giveaway or cross-promotion can grow your numbers and your email list!
 Win, win.

 #10: Celebrate the Silly

 If you can’t keep up, it could be an excellent idea to hire us!
-We can write engaging Instagram captions, graphics, post, and engage on Instagram for you!
+We can write engaging Instagram captions, graphics, and posts and engage you on Instagram for you!
 Contact me today if you want to boost your digital marketing efforts on Instagram and other social media platforms.
 Together, we will connect you with more online potential customers than ever!

 Rate, Review, & Subscribe on Apple Podcasts